Self-contained two-layer shallow water theory of strong internal bores: Jump conditions

-As for the single layer, jump conditions above consist of two equations and contain five unknowns, $\eta_{\pm},$ $\vartheta_{\pm}$ and $\dot{\xi}.$ It means that two unknown parameters can be determined when the other three are known.
-The non-linearity of jump conditions (\ref{eq:jmp1},\ref{eq:jmp2}) implies a possibility of multiple solutions, some of which may be unphysical.
-Additional constraint on the feasible hydraulic jumps follows from (\ref{eq:nrg}) and the associated energy variation:
+As for single layer, the jump conditions consist of two equations and contain five unknowns: $\eta_{\pm},$ $\vartheta_{\pm}$ and $\dot{\xi}.$ Consequently, two unknown parameters can be determined when the other three are specified.
+Since the jump conditions are non-linear, multiple solutions are possible.
+Some of these solutions may be unphysical.
+Feasible solutions are selected by an additional constraint which follows from the energy equation (\ref{eq:nrg}).
+Integrating this equation as described above, we obtain the following difference of energy fluxes across the jump

-which cannot be positive as the mechanical energy can only be dissipated or carried away by dispersive waves \citep{Ali2010} but not generated by fluid flow.
+This quantity cannot be positive because there is no physical mechanism which could generate energy in the jump.
+Energy can be either dissipated or dispersed by the short non-hydrostatic waves excited by the jump \citep{Ali2010}.

-Next, let us apply the general jump conditions derived above to a bore with the interface height $\eta_{-}=\eta$ which propagates with an unknown shear velocity $\vartheta_{-}=\vartheta$ into a still fluid ahead $(\vartheta_{+}=0)$ with the interface located at the height $\eta_{+}=\eta_{0}$ as shown in figure \ref{fig:sktch2}.
-After a few rearrangements (\ref{eq:jmp1},\ref{eq:jmp2}) yields
+Next, let us apply general jump conditions (\ref{eq:jmp1},\ref{eq:jmp2}) to a bore with the upstream interface height $\eta_{-}=\eta$ which propagates into a quiescent fluid $(\vartheta_{+}=0)$ with the interface located at the height $\eta_{+}=\eta_{0},$ as shown in Fig. \ref{fig:sktch2}.
+After a few rearrangements, the upstream shear velocity $\vartheta_{-}=\vartheta$ and the propagation speed can expressed, respectively, as